tvcutsem/clj-worlds/README.md

 Like transactions, worlds isolate and group side-effects.
 Unlike transactions:

   * Worlds are first-class entities: worlds can be created, passed around, and "opened" and "closed" at will.
-Committing a world's changes is an explicit operation and is not tied to the control flow of a block.
+Committing a world's changes is an explicit operation and is not tied to the control flow of a block (in contrast to STM, which operates on `dosync` blocks).

   * Worlds are not a concurrency control mechanism.
-World commits are not atomic, and while individual world operations are thread-safe, worlds do not support multiple atomic updates and thread isolation.
+While individual world operations are thread-safe, and world commits can be made atomic, worlds can see inconsistent world-lines when sibling worlds commit to their parent.
+There is no notion of conflict or rollback.
+Worlds are meant to express multiple speculative computations within a _single_ thread of control.

 Next Steps
 ==========

-  1. <strike>Integrate w-refs with regular refs.
-Make `commit` atomic.</strike>: see [worlds_v1.clj](https://github.com/tvcutsem/clj-worlds/blob/master/src/worlds_v1.clj).
+  1. Integrate w-refs with regular refs.
+Make `commit` atomic.
+Done: see [worlds_v1.clj](https://github.com/tvcutsem/clj-worlds/blob/master/src/worlds_v1.clj).
   2. Experiment with stronger consistency checks.
      Using the default semantics of worlds, worlds can see inconsistent world-lines when other worlds commit to their parent.
      A possible fix is to introduce _snapshot isolation_, as for example employed by
      [MVCC](http://en.wikipedia.org/wiki/Multiversion_concurrency_control)
-     (which also happens to lie at the basis of Clojure's STM).
+     (which also happens to lie at the basis of Clojure's STM) or to build upon [concurrent revisions](http://research.microsoft.com/en-us/projects/revisions/).